Lavkush24/CROP-DROP/README.md

 - Motor drivers wired to the STM32 PWM outputs
 - 5× IR reflectance sensors on underside bracket
 - Colour sensor positioned to read boxes at pick-up height
+- PCB designed in KiCad — Gerber files in `CB_Gerber/`

 ### Wiring reference
 See `CB_PCB_schematics.pdf` for full schematic.